MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/contoso-coffee/service/contoso-coffee-service-intro.md

 ms.reviewer: bholtorf
 ---

-# <a name="introduction-to-contoso-coffee-service-management"></a>Introduction to Contoso Coffee service management
+# Introduction to Contoso Coffee service management

 Contoso Coffee is a fictitious company that produces consumer and commercial coffee makers.
 The **Contoso Coffee** apps for Business Central add demo data that you can use to learn how to use the Service Management capabilities in Business Central.